-This payer group meets on Thursday evenings at 6:30 p.m. in the Campbell Reading Room.
+This payer group meets on Wednesday evenings at 6:30 p.m. in the Prayer Room immediately following Contemplative Worship.
 For more information about that group, contact Dan and Lori Lohrmeyer at 630-1809.

 MOUNTAIN SABBATH RETREAT DAYS AT JOHN WESLEY RANCH